admanaut/servant-box/README.md

 And finally host the API and Swagger UI in Heroku.

 ## Servant server
-A simple REST API built with servant-server.
+A REST API (unauthenticated) built with servant-server.

 ## Servant client
-TODO
+Using server-client we generate all API functions and package them under an easy to use library ready to be distributed to consumers.

 ## Servant swagger
 TODO